Paul Swingle

-Paul Christopher Swingle (born December 21, 1966), is a former Major League Baseball pitcher who played in with the California Angels.
+Paul Christopher Swingle (born December 21, 1966) is an American former Major League Baseball pitcher who played in with the California Angels.
 He batted and threw right-handed.
 Swingle had a 0–1 record, with an 8.38 ERA, in nine games, in his one season in the major leagues.

-Swingle was drafted by the Angels in the 29th round of the 1989 draft.
-He attended the Grand Canyon University.
+Swingle was drafted by the Angels in the 29th round of the 1989 draft out of Grand Canyon University.
+Prior to his time at Grand Canyon, he attended Chapman University and Mesa Community College.
+He went to high school at Dobson High School.